 All three of those men held/hold views on things like Scripture, the afterlife, and so forth, that as a decently conservative Evangelical I would deem wrong and, at times, quite unhelpful.
 (Although, to be clear, I think Lewis is very misunderstood and badly appropriated w/ respect to his views on the afterlife in The Great Divorce and atonement in The Lion, The Witch, and The Wardrobe.)
-Still, for some reason, my reaction, in many ways mirroring that of most contemporary Evangelicals, to the three is quite different.
+Still, for some reason, my reaction to the three, in many ways mirroring that of most contemporary Evangelicals, is quite different.

 Of non-canonical authors, few rival Lewis’ impact on my own thought.
 His apologetic and fictional works were deeply formative for me, though I’ve since moved on from my early, nearly-slavish following of his theology.
 Barth, for me, is a towering figure whose every sentence (at least the fraction that I’ve read), ought to be considered quite carefully.
 Even when I find him wrong, even terribly wrong, it doesn’t put me off from reading him one bit, or drive me to see him as, well, a false teacher, or what-have-you.
 And yet, when I get to Rob Bell, a man whose early books I used to love, whose sermons I used to podcast, and whose style I wanted to emulate when I was younger–I think of him now and all of these flashing red lights start going off.
 I know I’m not the only one.

 Since people have been questioning Evangelicalism’s apparently inconsistent approach to theological diversity of late, I was prompted to ask myself “What’s going on?
-Is there some double-standard at work here?
+Is there some double-standard at work here?”
 I mean, clearly, I’m aware of Lewis’ and Barth’s theological views on Scripture and so forth.
 Am I just being inconsistent, then?
 Is this a reflection of an Evangelicalism that’s tightened up its ship too much?
 A narrowing of my own horizons?
-Or is it something else?”
+Or is it something else?

 While I don’t think I can speak to the rest of Evangelicalism, I did have a few quick thoughts about my own differing attitudes towards Bell as opposed to Barth and Lewis, which may be helpful in thinking through an approach towards differing theological sources.
 To be clear, this is not an in-depth theological analysis of their varying theologies.
 (Although, I do think that a study of that sort would probably reveal larger differences between them than has been claimed of late.)
 Think of it more as an exploration in intellectual disposition.